How to Transfer Credits

 - The total number of transfer credits to use towards a minor is less than half of the required credits.

 - The total number of transfer credits for both the major and the minor cannot exceed the maximum number of transfer credits.
 In addition, you cannot use the same transfer credits towards both the major and the minor.

 - If you are transferring a thesis-based master’s degree, you will list the transfer course as “Thesis-Based Master’s Degree” and the credits as “36”.
 In the semester column, enter the semester you graduated.
 Leave the course prefix and number blank.

-Credits at CSM are semester hours.
+Credits at Mines are semester hours.
 Any transfer credit that is not in semester hours will be adjusted accordingly.
 For example, 3 quarter hours will be worth 2 semester hours and 4 ECT (European Hours) will be worth 2 semester hours.

 IMPORTANT INFORMATION about taking transfer credits your final semester.